If you’re shopping for the best electronic signature solution this year, DocuSign may be the first stop on your search.

-With Business Pro, DocuSign users can finally collect payments, use collaborative fields, request signer attachments, and gather in-person signatures.
+With the Business Pro, DocuSign pricing plan, users can finally collect payments, use collaborative fields, request signer attachments, and gather in-person signatures.

 DocuSign even offers the ability to embed documents into a website using Powerforms — something we didn’t see from all competitors but that has become more common in recent years.

 However, DocuSign and several other companies still keep integrations close to the vest.